philipturner/molecular-renderer/Documentation/MRSimulation.md

   - The remaining valence electrons are grouped into a collective density distribution.
   - Core electrons are stored in another collective density distribution.

-[^1]: If this become a bottleneck, try scripting in Swift, a language you must get slightly acquainted with to use Molecular Renderer. <b>Always compile in release mode, as debug mode is as slow as Python.</b> [PythonKit](https://github.com/pvieito/PythonKit) should allow most of your scripting code to remain written in Python; only the top-level program must be invoked from the Swift compiler.
+[^1]: If this become a bottleneck, try scripting in Swift, a language you must get slightly acquainted with to use Molecular Renderer. <b>Always compile in release mode; debug mode is as slow as Python.</b> [PythonKit](https://github.com/pvieito/PythonKit) should allow most of your scripting code to remain written in Python; only the top-level program must be invoked from the Swift compiler.

+[^2]: Predicted performance of a Rust implementation.